-table59 are an online marketing company based in Sketrick House, Jubilee Road, Newtownards, County Down, BT23 4YH.
-We provide a range of online marketing services including web design, online advertising, email marketing, SEO and specialized training.
+table59 is a web analytics business based in Sketrick House, Jubilee Road, Newtownards, County Down, BT23 4YH.
+We provide a range of online marketing services including web analytics web design, online advertising, email marketing, SEO and specialized training.

 We respect your privacy